mmaksi/QuickMeal/README.md

 ![](./screenshots/3.png)

+# Local setup

+1. Clone the app to your system
+2. `npm install`
+3. `npm run start`

 ## App Features

-🟡 Scalable design structure that allows for instant style changes for colors and fonts and spacing on the entire application.
+🟡 Scalable design structure for the brand identity that allows for instant style changes for colors and fonts and spacing on the entire application.
 Thanks to Styled Components and Themes.

 🟡 React Context API

 🟡 Expo Async Storage

+🟡 Firebase for user authentication

 🟡 Google/Apple Maps using React Native Maps

-🟡 Geocoding using Google API

 🟡 Navigation between different tabs and sub-tabs